General Information and Description

 Method of Kill

 Skunks are mostly nocturnal and begins it's search for food at dusk.
-At sunrise it will retire to it's den, which may be a ground borrow, beneath a building, or a rock pile.
+At sunrise, it will retire to it's den, which may be a ground burrow, beneath a building, or a rock pile.
 If skunks gain access to your coop, they will normally feed on the eggs and may hurt or kill your chickens.

 Prevention and Treatment

 To protect your flock from skunks ensure they are kept in secure coops and runs with proper fencing.
 Small chicks should be kept in a secure brooder.
 Skunks are normally not inclined to break through fences, but will try to gain access through any weak spots and loose places in fences and buildings.
 Skunks are excellent diggers and may try to gain entry by digging under fences.
 Skunks are attracted by food, water, and shelter, so don't leave any pet food, windfalls under trees or any other feeds outside overnight that may attract them.
 Place paving slabs around the perimeter of the coop and run or bury a few inches of hardware cloth or welded wire along the bottom of fences to stop them digging their way in.
 If you have an existing skunk problem or suspect you may have one visiting you can set a baited live trap.